Kasey Buckles

-Kasey Buckles (born 1978) is a professor of economics at the University of Notre Dame, Research Associate of the National Bureau of Economic Research, Research Fellow of the Institute for the Study of Labor (IZA), and co-editor of the Journal of Policy Analysis and Management She is known for her studies of the declining fertility of American women in recent years.
+Kasey Buckles (born 1978) is a professor of economics and concurrent professor of gender studies at the University of Notre Dame, Research Associate of the National Bureau of Economic Research, Research Fellow of the Institute for the Study of Labor (IZA), and co-editor of the Journal of Policy Analysis and Management.
+She is known for her studies of the declining fertility of American women in recent years.

 Buckles earned her PhD in economics from Boston University in 2005.

 Research

 Buckles' research examines the economics of the family, economic demography, and the well-being of children.
 In work receiving media attention, she has found that children spaced at least two years apart do better on standardized tests, that pregnancies are a leading indicator of economic downturns, that fertility did not recover from the Great Recession as quickly as in previous economic downturns, and that much of the recent decline in fertility in the U.S. can be attributed to a reduction in unintended pregnancies.